juliangruber/gh-issue-updates/README.md

 # gh-issue-updates

-  Get the comments and events for an issue, in order
+  Get all activity for an issue or pull request, in order.

 ## Example